nrajeswaran/Data-Visualization/Redesign_Project/README.md

 The products with a purchase intent rate greater than 30% are those which have made their show in the market and the ones with lower purchase intent rate are emerging their way into technolgy markets.
 Also when you compare the purchase intent rate in the years 2015 and 2016, the products which have a negative change does not imply that consumers are bored but rather represents the fact that the market can fluctuate 5-10% which is a common scenario.

-The important metric to prove the claim that that the consumers are not bored with the technology is to compare the purchase intent rate with the actaul sales data.
+The important metric to prove the claim that the consumers are not bored with the technology is to compare the purchase intent rate with the actaul sales data.
 To get the sales data, a calculative field was created in tableau.
 The graph below was then plotted comparing the actual sales to the purchase intent rate for different products.

 ![Alt text](https://github.com/nrajeswaran/Fall17_DataViz/blob/master/Redesign_Project/Finalversion.png)